KnowMe-Bench: Benchmarking Person Understanding for Lifelong Digital Companions: Limitations

 \section{Limitations}

-Methodologically, the benchmark itself must navigate the inherent subjectivity of literary analysis by relying on a rigorous "LLM-as-a-Judge" protocol validated by human experts , and it faces the high cost and complexity of a multi-agent generation pipeline required to produce and de-identify high-density autobiographical data.
+Methodologically, the benchmark must navigate the inherent subjectivity of literary analysis through a rigorous "LLM-as-a-Judge" protocol validated by human experts, while bearing the cost and operational complexity of a multi-agent generation and de-identification pipeline for dense autobiographical data.